 The day your braces come off is one of the most exciting days of your life, regardless of when you got them on.
 Yet having undergone incredible patience (and expense) to straighten your smile, seeing the process has left you with stained teeth can be very upsetting.
 Take heart in learning there are several ways to prevent this discoloration while wearing braces.

 3 Tips For Preventing Teeth Stains From Braces

 Having braces make it difficult to remove this plaque, allowing it to create acids that strip the minerals from your enamel.
-This demineralisation changes the way the tooth surface reflects the light, resulting in the development of those tiny white spots in the areas that are difficult to reach.
+This demineralization changes the way the tooth surface reflects the light, resulting in the development of those tiny white spots in the areas that are difficult to reach.

-The bonding material used to attach orthodontic brackets to teeth can become discoloured over time from exposure to tooth-staining foods and beverages, but this material will be removed when the brackets come off.
+The bonding material used to attach orthodontic brackets to teeth can become discolored over time from exposure to tooth-staining foods and beverages, but this material will be removed when the brackets come off.
 Preventive measures are best for avoiding stains while wearing braces.